pelias/documentation/leaflet-geocoder.md

 ## Download and install the dependencies

-The Leaflet JavaScript library, which provides tools for zooming, displaying attributions, and drawing symbols, is one way you can display the Mapzen Search input box on web and mobile maps.
+The Leaflet JavaScript library, which provides tools for zooming, displaying attributions, and drawing symbols, is one way you can build web and mobile maps.
 Leaflet is extensible, and developers have built additional tools for Leaflet maps, including the Mapzen Search plug-in.

 To set up your development environment for this walkthrough, you need to download the geocoder plug-in.

 1. Create a new folder on your machine named `geocoding-tutorial`.
 You will use this folder as your working directory where you can store the downloaded files.
 3. Download or clone the [leaflet-geocoder GitHub repository](https://github.com/pelias/leaflet-geocoder) to make a copy of it on your local machine.
 You can click [Download Zip](https://github.com/pelias/leaflet-geocoder/archive/master.zip) on the GitHub repository website.
-4. Unzip any zipped files you downloaded.
+4. Unzip any zipped files.
 5. Navigate to `leaflet-geocoder` folder (`leaflet-geocoder-master`, if you downloaded the zip).

     ![Downloaded and unzipped folder](images/geocoder-plug-in-files.png)

 6. Navigate inside the `dist` subfolder and copy the images folder, leaflet-geocoder.css, and leaflet-geocoder.js files.
-7. Paste the images folder and two files into your `geocoding-tutorial` folder.
+7. Paste the images folder and the two files into your `geocoding-tutorial` folder.

     ![Files needed for the walkthrough](images/geocoder-dist-folder.png)

 ## Create an index page